jeremytammik/moniwonig/index.md

 - kachelfugenmoertel
 - reinstall the bathtub taps
 - seal bathtub edges with polymerdichtmasse
-- install kitchen lights
+- install kitchen lights &ndash; spotlights above cornelius bathroom sink

 ## <a name="todo-today"></a>todo today

 - fill the hochbeet with earth and sand
 - plan a cupboard with drying rack above sink
 - install the kitchen drawers and doors
+- install cornelius kitchen curtains

 ## <a name="todo-next"></a>todo next

-- install spotlights above cornelius bathroom sink
 - buy strahler from conrad once you have a voicher
 - install led-aussenstrahler
 - wellplastik ueber karens hinterausgang flicken